lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

     4. Set Administrator password in the file `$proj\scripts\ansible\etc_vars\secrets.yml`
     5. `$proj\scripts\build.py` available
     6. Make sure you have attempted a build with the above instructions to ensure your PowerShell environment is ready.
-    7. Run the following command to tell Windows to trust the internal script without prompt.
+    7. Run the following Powershell command to tell Windows to trust the internal script without prompt.
 This is required to allow the deployment script to run uninterrupted by idle mode.
 Sleep functionalty will be re-enabled by the end of the deployment script.

         ```powershell
         PS C:\> Unblock-File -Path $proj\scripts\SuspendPowerPlan.ps1